-Students are given an early release exam paper with around 15 starting points.
-After choosing one starting point students then work independently for six weeks developing, experimenting and refining their ideas under the advice of their teachers.
-At the end of this period they undertake a fifteen hour exam where they make their planned artwork.
+Students are given an early release exam paper with around seven starting points.
+After choosing one starting point students then work independently developing, experimenting and refining their ideas under the advice of their teachers.
+At the end of this period they undertake a 15 hour exam where they make their planned artwork.

 At A level the year concludes with an exhibition, where all students present their work to celebrate their achievements.

 One of the highlights of the Lower Sixth year is the residential trip to Yorkshire, where students experience some of the UK’s most influential artists’ work firsthand.
 They visit the celebrated Yorkshire Sculpture Park, enjoy the contemporary exhibitions of The Hepworth, explore Leeds City Art Gallery – including the Grayson Perry tapestries – and discover David Hockney’s work at Salts Mill.

 Recent trips for the Upper Sixth have included a visit to the New Designers exhibition in London’s Business Design Centre, Islington, where students saw the degree shows of the nation’s recent graduates.